Preedroos/seasonal-tick-sales/README.md

-# seasonal-tick-sales
+# Seasonal Tick Sales Analysis

-An exploratory analysis of the correlation between seasonality and tick-repellent sales using historical temperature and humidity data.
-The goal is to identify patterns and generate insights to optimize inventory and marketing strategies in the pet industry.
+This study analyzes the impact of climatic variables—such as average temperature, average humidity, and dry days—on the sales of oral ectoparasitic medications in Três Lagoas during 2024.
+The aim is to identify seasonal patterns and correlations, ultimately optimizing inventory and marketing strategies for the company.

-## Main Question:
+## Main Research Question
-How does the season affect tick-repellent sales?
+### How does climate influence tick-repellent sales?

-## Hypotheses:
+## Hypotheses
-- Sales of tick repellents increase in summer and spring due to warm and humid weather.
+- 📌 **Sales increase** in spring and summer due to warmer, more humid weather conditions.
-- Demand decreases in autumn and winter when parasites are less active.
+- 📌 **Sales decrease** in autumn and winter when ticks are less active due to cooler, drier conditions.
-- Regions with more stable temperatures throughout the year do not show significant variation in sales.
+- 📌 **Regions with stable temperatures** throughout the year exhibit little variation in sales.
-- Promotions and educational campaigns during low sales periods can improve demand.
+- 📌 **Promotions and educational campaigns** can help boost sales during low-demand periods.

-## Data used:
+## Methodology
-📌 Historical sales data of tick repellents (quantity sold, average ticket, seasonality) 📌 Temperature and humidity throughout the year
-📌 Periods of tick outbreaks in the region (veterinary data, demand for grooming services) 📌 Effects of promotions and awareness campaigns
+Data for this study were sourced from the following:
+- **Climate data** (temperature, humidity, and dry days) from [CEMTEC-MS](https://www.cemtec.ms.gov.br/bancodedados/2024-2/).
+- **Sales data** from **Report 338 - Sales Movement by Product**.

+The analysis was conducted using **Microsoft Excel**, applying correlation calculations and scatter plots to identify patterns and trends.

-## Tools and Techniques:
+## Results and Analysis
-- Correlation analysis to see the relationship between temperature and sales.
-- Linear/multiple regression to forecast demand based on climate.
-- Visualizations in Power BI or Python (Seaborn, Matplotlib) to demonstrate seasonal patterns.

-## This analysis can help the company to:
-✅ Better plan inventory before high-demand periods.
-✅ Create seasonal marketing campaigns to boost sales in autumn/winter.
+### 1. Correlation Between Sales and Average Temperature
+- **Correlation coefficient**: 0.32 (weak positive correlation).
+- **Findings**: There is a slight positive relationship between temperature and sales, indicating a small increase in demand during warmer months.
+However, temperature alone is not a decisive factor in sales volume.

+### 2. Correlation Between Sales and Average Humidity
+- **Correlation coefficient**: 0.63 (moderate to strong correlation).
+- **Findings**: Higher humidity levels correlate with increased tick-repellent sales.
+This makes sense, as ticks thrive in warm, humid conditions, driving demand for control products.

+### 3. Correlation Between Sales and Dry Days
+- **Correlation coefficient**: -0.59 (moderate negative correlation).
+- **Findings**: Longer dry periods lead to lower sales, suggesting that more frequent rainfall boosts tick proliferation, thereby increasing the need for repellents.

+## Recommendations for Optimization
+Based on these findings, the company can take the following actions to improve sales and inventory management:

+✅ **Inventory Planning**:
+- Plan inventory ahead of high-demand periods, particularly in the spring and summer when humidity levels are higher.

+✅ **Seasonal Marketing Campaigns**:
+- Create targeted marketing campaigns in autumn and winter to maintain sales during low-demand periods.
+Educational content can also increase awareness of tick-related risks.

+✅ **Supplier Negotiations**:
-✅ Negotiate with suppliers to ensure better prices during the right periods.
+- Work with suppliers to secure better prices or bulk discounts during peak seasons when demand is higher.

-## Status:
+## Conclusion
-Beginning...
+The results indicate that humidity and rainy periods have a significant impact on tick-repellent sales.
+Temperature, however, is not a decisive factor on its own.
+By optimizing inventory, marketing, and pricing strategies based on climate data, the company can improve efficiency and maximize profits throughout the year.

+---

+### Additional Notes: